axa-group/bauta.js/docs/operator-and-resolver.md

 };
 ```

-- And control your pipeline errors
+- And control your pipeline errors.

 ```js
 // resolvers/my-pipeline.js